finnhambly/finnhambly.github.io/blog/attractorstates.md

 #### Non-extinction scenarios
 In The Precipice, Toby Ord uses the term 'existential catastrophe' to describe humanity “getting locked into a bad set of futures".
 Among these bad futures, Ord includes an ‘unrecoverable dystopia’: “a world with civilization intact, but locked into a terrible form, with little or no value”.
 This would be deemed to be an ‘attractor state’ of significantly lower expected value than alternative possible futures, alongside human extinction.

 So if we succeed at avoiding extinction, things could still go horribly wrong.
-Karnofsky's and Ord's articulate how and why unrecoverable dystopias may arise, but the number of paths to such an attractor state seem more numerous than you'd initially guess.
+Karnofsky and Ord articulate how and why unrecoverable dystopias may arise, but the number of paths to such an attractor state seem more numerous than you'd initially guess.

 For example, in order to avoid extinction scenarios, humanity may choose to install some stable, global, safety-enhancing regime, as described by Nick Bostrom in [the vulnerable world hypothesis](https://nickbostrom.com/papers/vulnerable.pdf).
 This flavour of attractor state doesn't give me much hope, sadly.
 For something as totalizing and irreversible as locking in a world government, I would want infeasible levels of certainty about its value.